What is managed IT services?

 According to the SLA, MSPs charge a flat fee for delivery of their services over a set period of time.
 The SLA defines exactly what services will be furnished and the degree they will be offered, as well as metrics for measuring the success of these services.

 Cloud computing has allowed managed IT services to expand beyond the regions and borders that would constrain the average break/fix IT through the adoption of Software-as-a-Service (SaaS) technologies, as well as Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service(PaaS) also.
-These capabilities allow managed IT services to scale at a rate dramatically larger and faster than in-house IT operation or break/fix providers.
+These capabilities allow MSPs to scale at a rate dramatically larger and faster than in-house IT operation or break/fix providers.

 Key terms and definitions